MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 ## Change history

-The following table summarizes some of the most important changes to this topic.
+The following table summarizes some of the most important changes to this article.

 |Date |Description |Reason |
 | --- | --- | --- |